Antiblanks/he-dan.antiblanks.com/_posts/2018-10-10-week-3-app-jam.markdown

 Validating only two ideas to allow more time for product development.
 Learning that working in Balsamiq was quicker than on paper.

+Things I've learned:
+Having industry experience constrained me a bit too much, focusing on creating a near complete programmatic prototype limited me and led me to discount the stronger idea Escape Room
+I applied too much structure to the task which limited my spontaneous exploration Too much market analysis possibly, though it did help me to discount ideas quickly, it also stifled my creativity Too worried about the end product being substantial and this also restricted my creativity, I was so focused on exiting with a more complete product that I discounted what was clearly the strongest idea
+So used to running/leading projects from a management or tech lead role and so used to applying structure and planning, I found it really hard to break out of that approach
+I actually had a somewhat of an epiphany during this task, I realised that being in the industry for so long has shaped me into someone who is so focused on end-to-end management process and validating ideas for their viability in the market place and there value proposition that I have constrained myself and my creativity to a point where my ideas are not able to flourish.

+Things I would do differently next time:
+Coming prepared with some knowledge in areas I want to explore, like AR, had to abandon the stronger Escape Room idea as understanding the AR integration would have taken too much time away from the task.
+I should have learned the technology I might want to use before the jam (AR/VR).
+Not knowing the technology turned me off the stronger Escape Room idea because I didn't want to waste too much time learning AR.

 ## What's next?...

 TODO...